dineshjangid03/bent-tail-4615/README.md

-first you have to clone this repo in your system. in this repo there is package named main and inside this there is Main class. so you need to run main class. when you run main class the console will look like below image.
+first you have to clone this repo in your system. in this repo there is package named main and inside this there is Main class. so you need to run main class. when you run main class the console will look like below image. before that create mysql database according to db.sql file.

 <br>